Fitus/Zaloha2.sh/DOCUMENTATION.md

     the final &lt;findGeneralOps&gt; will be the concatenation of the several individual &lt;findGeneralOps&gt; passed in with the options.

+<b>--findParallel</b>  ... in the Remote Source and Remote Backup Modes, run the FIND
+    scans of &lt;sourceDir&gt; and &lt;backupDir&gt; in parallel.
+As the FIND scans run on different hosts in the remote modes, this will save time.

 <b>--noExec</b>        ... needed if Zaloha is invoked automatically: do not ask,
     do not execute the actions, but still prepare the scripts.
 The prepared scripts then will not contain shell tracing and the "set -e" instruction.